a-b-street/abstreet/docs/design/notes/gui.md

 - can we somehow fold PluginsPerMap into PerMapUI? :D different API that doesnt blindly pass in all of primary field
 - Layers could be stackable modal too, but do that later. low-pri.
 - probably dont need all those methods in UIState. just a way to get the main state.
+- bulk-disable debug mode stuff in tutorial land. should be easy now!